benfulcher/hctsa/README.md

 ## Getting Started :blush:

 ### Documentation &#x1F4D6;

 __Comprehensive documentation__ for *hctsa*, from getting started through to more advanced analyses is on [gitbook](https://hctsa-users.gitbook.io/hctsa-manual).

 ### Downloading the repository :arrow_down:

-For users unfamiliar with git, the current version of the repository can be downloaded by simply clicking the green _Clone or download_ button, and then clicking _Download .zip_.
+For users unfamiliar with git, the current version of the repository can be downloaded by simply clicking the green _Code_ button, and then clicking _Download ZIP_.

 It is recommended to use the repository with git.
 For this, please [make a fork](https://help.github.com/articles/fork-a-repo/) of it, clone it to your local machine, and then set an [upstream remote](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) to keep it synchronized with the main repository e.g., using the following code: